jameswan141/jameswan141.github.io/README.md

 </div>

 * I will get into the now advanced tutorials such as the HTML entities an symbols so I can elevate my mastery of the programming languages, particularly from TypeScript and React.
-* I will create some difficult games that will maybe include an app from TypeScript and React tutorials.
+* I will maybe create some difficult games that will maybe include an app from TypeScript and React tutorials.
 * I will edit my website to make it more elaborate and professional.